-Christmas is over, but that doesn’t mean you have to toss your new poinsettia or Christmas cactus out for compost.
-With a little information and care, you can keep these festive plants blooming year after year.
-Here are some tips to help:
+With a little information and care, you can keep your festive Christmas Cactus blooming year after year.
+Here are some helpful tips:

 For the rest of the winter, keep your poinsettia in a warm, well-lit room away from drafts, and water it regularly.
 The soil should be kept moist, but never wet.
 Water it just until the water begins to drain out, and don’t allow the pot to sit in the water.